The Artist

 and the United Kingdom.
 The demand for her work is growing and

-she is currently looking for the ideal venue to exhibit her
+she is currently looking for the ideal venue to exhibit her work

-work more regularly.
+more regularly.

 Pastels can create an impressive range of colours and tones.
+It

-century, it became very popular in the eighteenth and late nineteenth
+it became very popular in the eighteenth and late nineteenth century.

-century.
-Famous impressionist pastel artists include Degas,
+Famous impressionist pastel artists include Degas, Renoir, Toulouse

-Renoir, Toulouse Lautrec and Whistler.
+Lautrec and Whistler.

 Sophie Ploeg